-MAHLI will provide earthbound scientists with close-up views of the minerals, textures, and structures in martian rocks and the surface layer of rocky debris and dust.
-The self-focusing, roughly 4-centimeter-wide (1.5-inch-wide) camera will take color images of features as small as 12.5 micrometers, smaller than the diameter of a human hair.
+MAHLI provides earthbound scientists with close-up views of the minerals, textures, and structures in Martian rocks and the surface layer of rocky debris and dust.
+The self-focusing, roughly 1.5-inch-wide (4-centimeter-wide) camera takes color images of features as small as 12.5 micrometers, smaller than the diameter of a human hair.
 MAHLI carries both white light sources, similar to the light from a flashlight, and ultraviolet light sources, similar to the light from a tanning lamp, making the imager functional both day and night.
-The ultraviolet light will be used to induce fluorescence to help detect carbonate and evaporite minerals, both of which indicate that water helped shape the landscape on Mars.
+The ultraviolet light is used to induce fluorescence to help detect carbonate and evaporite minerals, both of which indicate that water helped shape the landscape on Mars.

 MAHLI's main objective is to help the Mars Science Laboratory science team understand the geologic history of the landing site on Mars.
-MAHLI will also help researchers select samples for further investigation.
+MAHLI also helps researchers select samples for further investigation.

 First Color Image of the Martian Landscape Returned from Curiosity

 View of the landscape to the north of NASA's Mars rover Curiosity acquired by the Mars Hand Lens Imager (MAHLI) on the afternoon of the first day after landing